Walk

 Money is not the only thing that people trust in.
 Whatever you are trusting in to get you through life outside of total abandonment to God must be offered up.
 God does not always ask every person to give away all of his/her money.
 But God is always after the one thing that keeps us from total abandonment, or consecration, to Him.

 God did indeed ask me to give away all of my money when I got saved in 1979.
 I did obey Him.
 It took a few years, but little by little I gave and gave and gave until I was totally empty financially.
 I kept looking for the return, but it did not come immediately.
-Then one day He spoke and told me, "Larry, you have sown the corruptible, that which you have earned by your own power (and even deceit).
-Now you will reap the incorruptible from Me".
+Then, one day He spoke and told me, “Larry, you have sown the corruptible, that you have earned by your own power (and even deceit).
+Now you will reap the incorruptible from Me.”
 I can tell you since that day I have not gone without one thing.
 It has not always been comfortable and easy, but God has come through with every financial need I have ever had.
-I received the Kingdom of God for my finances - amazing grace!
+I received the Kingdom of God for my finances, – amazing grace!

 If we offer up what we have, we receive grace in return!

 Look at the Rich Young Ruler in Matthew 19.
 He had it all together.
 Jesus asked him to use the things that his own abilities had produced and to use them as seeds for something better.
 He refused.
-Then Jesus taught his staff about GRACE in Matthew 20.
+Then Jesus taught his disciples about GRACE in Matthew 20.

 Look at Elisha in the Old Testament.
-I Kings 19:19.
-Elijah was the main prophet representing God, God's work through the Holy Spirit and God's Word.
+1 Kings 19:19.
+Elijah was the main prophet representing God, God’s work through the Holy Spirit and God’s Word.
 He came to Elisha and anointed him to take his place.
 That would be like the Holy Spirit coming to you today and calling you to work for God.
 Elisha was a wealthy farmer.
-He had at least 12 yoke of oxen, a yoke (farming equipment) and several acres producing good farm produce.
+He had at least 12 yoke of oxen, a yoke (farming equipment) and several acres of producing good farm.
 He was successful in the world, he was a good performer, and he had accomplished much.
 God did not even ask him to give it all up, Elisha just did.
 He wanted to follow God more than anything.
 He killed the oxen, had a town barbecue using his yoke and fed all of his neighbors a steak dinner.

-What was the result of Elisha's sacrifice?
+What was the result of Elisha’s sacrifice?
 He received grace.
 He received something that he did not deserve, something that he could not perform, something that was beyond his wildest imaginations.
-Elisha divided the Jordon river, healed the polluted waters, procured water for an entire army, did the miracle of increasing the widow's oil, raised a child from death, healed the polluted "pottage" or stew, fed a multitude by a miracle, healed the leper Naaman, caused iron to swim, disclosed the plans of the Syrian king to Israel, smote the Syrians with blindness, prophesied for a famine stricken city and watched plenty arrive, secured restoration of land for the Shunammite woman, prophesied on his death bed and even was responsible for a post mortem (after his death) miracle from his grave.
+Elisha divided the Jordan river, healed the polluted waters, procured water for an entire army, did the miracle of increasing the widow’s oil, raised a child from death, healed the polluted “pottage” of stew, fed a multitude by a miracle, healed the leper Naaman, caused iron to swim, disclosed the plans of the Syrian king to Israel, smote the Syrians with blindness, prophesied for a famine stricken city and watched plenty arrive, secured restoration of land for the Shunammite woman, prophesied on his death bed and even was responsible for a post mortem (after his death) miracle from his grave.

 What was his secret?
 His desire for the reception of a double portion of grace enabled him to live in the spirit of continual victory.
-In today's language, and from the Lord's point of view, grace is not something that God just hands out to us in a cafeteria line when we are in need.
-The Bible is clear, grace comes with the Holy Spirit, Who is called THE SPIRIT OF GRACE (Zechariah 12:10).
+In today’s language, and from the Lord’s point of view, grace is not something that God just hands out to us in a cafeteria line when we are in need.
+The Bible is clearly saying that grace comes with the Holy Spirit, Who is called THE SPIRIT OF GRACE (Zechariah 12:10).
 We cannot receive grace outside of the Holy Spirit.
 Ephesians 2:10 says that we are saved by grace through faith, and even that faith is a gift of God, not of ourselves lest we should boast.
-Most of the time even the Holy Spirit comes via the Word of God.
-"My Words are Spirit and they are life" (John 6:63).
+Most of the time, even the Holy Spirit comes via the Word of God.
+John 6:63 says, “The words that I speak to you are spirit, and they are life.”

-Here is the principle.
 Man was not created to live by his own works.
-Matthew 4:4 says, "Jesus answered, It is written: 'Man does not live on bread alone, but on every word that comes from the mouth of God.'"
-Man was created to live by grace through faith in God's Word.
+Matthew 4:4 says, “But He [Jesus] answered and said, ‘It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
+Man was created to live by grace through faith in God’s Word.
 But that grace usually will not work for us if we are strong, or think we are strong in ourselves.
 We either must know that we are failures, or we must purposely give up those things that we feel can make us successful.
-It is stated in I Corinthians 15.
+It is stated in 1 Corinthians 15.

 Sow the perishable seed, what you can produce, and you reap the imperishable.
 What a deal.
 Plant an old dead seed that is good for nothing, and obtain something of eternal value!